 Along the same lines, you'll probably want to avoid listing your "estate" as a beneficiary if there are specific people who you would like to receive an inheritance.
 Instead, go out of your way to include the individual names and other needed details of anyone who you want to be a beneficiary on your policy.

-Speaking of the above, if your goal is to put your money into the hands of any people in particular should something happen to you, be sure to go beyond listing just their names.
+If your goal is to put your money into the hands of anyone in particular, go beyond listing just their names.

 Among the other details you'll want to include on your policy, if possible: their Social Security numbers, their dates of birth, and their current addresses.